Cosmic Web Dissection in Fuzzy Dark Matter Cosmologies: Numerical Methods

-Rather than the mass-weighted Lagrangian Delaunay tessellation field estimator (DTFE), we choose the volume-weighted Eulerian cloud-in-cell \citep[CIC,][]{Falck_2012} mass density field $\delta(\mathbf{x})$ as input to the NEXUS+ algorithm.
-The regular grid spacing equals the resolution scale $\Delta x = L_{\text{box}}/N_{\text{lin}} = 0.04 \ h^{-1}$Mpc.
-While NEXUS+ is a multi-scale approach, the choice of the smoothing scales $R_n$ is an input to the algorithm and should be guided by two factors.
-First, the separation between two smoothing scales should not be too fine in view of computational feasibility, hence we opt for relative $\sqrt{2}$-spacings following \cite{Cautun_2012}.
-Secondly, only scales smaller than the maximum scale at which one expects to find structure ($\sim 1 \ h^{-1}$Mpc at our redshifts of interest) and larger than the resolution scale ($L_{\text{box}}/N_{\text{lin}}$) should be smoothed over.
+Rather than the mass-weighted Lagrangian Delaunay tessellation field estimator (DTFE), we choose the volume-weighted Eulerian cloud-in-cell (CIC) mass density field $\delta(\mathbf{x})$ as input to the NEXUS+ algorithm.
+The regular grid spacing of the input field equals the resolution scale $\Delta x = L_{\text{box}}/N_{\text{lin}} = 0.04 \ h^{-1}$Mpc.
+The smallest smoothing scale $R_0$ in step \ref{step_iv} is chosen to be twice the grid spacing.

-Based on the Hessian matrix eigenvalues for the filtered field on each scale $R_n$, each point (see \cite{Cautun_2012} for details) is assigned a node signature $\mathcal{S}_{c,R_n}(\mathbf{x})$.
-Now, the scale-space stacking of the node signatures is performed.
-This results in the (scale space agnostic) node signature field

-As the last step, we impose physical criteria to determine the detection threshold corresponding to valid environments.
-The threshold node signature $\mathcal{S}_{c,\mathrm{cut}}$ is found by requiring that at least half of the connected regions are virialised according to Eq. \eqref{e_bryan}.
-Voxels that do not pass this threshold are assigned a node signature of zero.
-Voxels that do pass the threshold constitute genuine node structures, and after setting the real-space density values at their location to the mean density of the Universe \cite[rather than zero,][]{Cautun_2012}, the slightly modified input field $\tilde{\delta}(\mathbf{x})$ becomes the basis for the calculation of filament signatures $\mathcal{S}_{f,R_n}(\mathbf{x})$.
-The procedure is similar to the one for nodes, except that for filaments (and walls), the threshold signature is determined via

-For the above set of parameter choices and definition of signature thresholds, Fig. \ref{f_fils_viz} gives a 3D volume rendering of the filament signature field $\mathcal{S}_f(\mathbf{x})$ after scale-space stacking and after imposition of the threshold signature $\mathcal{S}_{f,\mathrm{cut}}$.
+For the above set of parameter choices and definition of signature thresholds, Fig. \ref{f_fils_viz} shows a 2D projection of the filament signature field $\mathcal{S}_f(\mathbf{x})$ after scale-space stacking and after imposition of the threshold signature $\mathcal{S}_{f,\mathrm{cut}}$.
 The intricate filigree of filaments surrounded by vast empty regions is well discernible in Fig. \ref{f_fils_viz}, as well as filamentary signatures being zero at the location of cosmic nodes.
 This is expected since each voxel receives only one labelling: node, filament, wall or void.
 As the axion mass $m$ is gradually reduced, the primordial power spectrum cutoff migrates to a larger spatial scale.
 Concomitant with this migration, we observe a gradual removal of the thinnest filaments.
 In addition, we find that filaments become visually smoother, which is related to smoother DM accretion onto halos \citep{Khimey_2021}.